Gibbatron/Gibbatron.github.io/rnaseq-course-d2.md

 - In the terminal window at the bottom of your screen, paste the following:

 ```
+# log on to the cla1 node
+ssh cla1

+# move to the working directory (scratch)
+cd /scratch/c.c1234567/rnaseq-course

 #load tmux
 module load tmux